 Turn the strip over and press again from the right side.

-You’re now ready to join more strips, depending on how long you need to make your quilt border.
+You’re now ready to join more strips, depending on how long you need to make your quilt border or binding.